 6.3.3.1.
-FCS_COP.1 Cryptographic operation
+FCS\COP.1 Cryptographic operation

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or

-FDP_ITC.2 Import of user data with security attributes, or

-FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction listed in the Cryptographic Operations column of Table 23] in accordance with a specified cryptographic algorithm [the cryptographic algorithms listed in the Cryptographic Algorithm column of Table 23] and cryptographic key sizes [the cryptographic key sizes listed in the Key Sizes (bits) column of Table 23] that meet the following: [the list of standards in the Standards meet the following: [the list of standards in the Standards column of Table 23].
+Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FCS_COP.1.1 The TSF shall perform [the cryptographic operations listed in the Cryptographic Operations column of Table 21] in accordance with a specified cryptographic algorithm [the cryptographic algorithms listed in the Cryptographic Algorithm column of Table 21] and cryptographic key sizes [the cryptographic key sizes listed in the Key Sizes (bits) column of Table 21] that meet the following: [the list of standards in the Standards column of Table 21].